2025 Solar Incentives Guide for Lakewood Park, FL - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of your solar system's cost.
+When someone says "solar incentives," you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

-Wondering how the ITC applies to your specific situation?
-Contact your local Lakewood Park solar panel installer to get more information.
+Have questions about how the ITC applies to your specific situation?
+Reach out to your local Lakewood Park solar panel installation expert to get more information.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives